w2vy/FluxVault/README.md

 TODO

 So far the code has only been run on Ubuntu systems, it should easily run under WSL.
-Python is very portable, there should not be any reason it would not run on Windowsof Mac directly.
+Python is very portable, there should not be any reason it would not run on Windows or Mac directly.

 # Demo